 Are you interested in getting technical assistance in starting up GRuB-like programming?
 Or improving existing programming?
-GRuB’s co-founder and former Executive Director is contracting with us to support schools, educators, and organizations in creating place-based, leadership development experiences for youth.
+GRuB’s co-founder and former Executive Director is available as a contractor to support schools, educators, and organizations in creating place-based, leadership development experiences for youth.
 Kim Gaffi (she/her) has worked in youth development, community development, and environmental/agricultural education for 25+ years.
 She is also a current member of the Tend, Gather and Grow curriculum development team.
-Start a conversation with Kim at email@example.com.
+Start a conversation with Kim at firstname.lastname@example.org.

 - Community-building, team-building philosophy and practice